wailsapp/wails/v3/wep/README.md

 - **Agree on an Implementor**: To avoid stagnant proposals, we require someone agree to implement it.
 This could be the proposer.
 - **Ready for Review**: Once the proposal is ready for review, change the PR status to `Ready for Review`.

+A minimum of 2 weeks should be given for community feedback and discussion.

 ### 4. Final Decision

 - **Decision**: The Wails maintainers will make a final decision on the proposal based on community feedback and the proposal's merits.